elastisys/compliantkubernetes-kubespray/migration/v2.20.0-ck8sx-v2.21.0-ck8s1/upgrade-cluster.md

 ## Prerequisites

+> **_NOTE:_** This version upgrades Kubernetes to `v1.25` in which Pod Security Policies (PSPs) are removed.
+You should not upgrade to this version if you are using PSPs.
+To deploy [Compliant Kubernetes Apps](https://github.com/elastisys/compliantkubernetes-apps) on this version it needs to be on a compatible version which depends on [this issue](https://github.com/elastisys/compliantkubernetes-apps/issues/1218).

 - [ ] Notify the users (if any) before the upgrade starts;
 - [ ] Check if there are any pending changes to the environment;
 - [ ] Check the state of the environment, pods, nodes and backup jobs: